spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-glue-api/install-the-shipment-glue-api.md

 {% info_block warningBox "Verification" %}

-To make sure that the plugins are activated, send the `POST https://glue.mysprykershop.com/checkout` request with invalid shipments and check that errors are returned.
+To verify the plugins are activated, send the `POST https://glue.mysprykershop.com/checkout` request with invalid shipments and make sure errors are returned.

 {% endinfo_block %}

-## Related features
+## Install related features

-Integrate the following related features.

 | FEATURE            | REQUIRED FOR THE CURRENT FEATURE | INTEGRATION GUIDE                                                                                                                               |
 |--------------------|----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|